coder-not-found/HackerRank/README.md

 # HackerRank
 One line of code at a time.
-Learning and Exploring.
+Learning and Brushing-up Skills.